aydanh2005/Fashion_MNIST_Task2_Project/README.md

-# Fashion-MNIST Classification: CNN vs Random Forest
+# Fashion-MNIST Image Classification Using CNN and Random Forest

+This project compares two machine learning approaches for fashion image classification using the Fashion-MNIST dataset.
+A Convolutional Neural Network (CNN) and a Random Forest classifier were implemented and evaluated using accuracy, precision, recall, confusion matrices, and training time.

 ## Project Overview